sudomesh/tunneldigger-lab/README.md

 [INFO/tunneldigger.broker] Broker initialized.
 ```

 Now, repeat [digging a tunnel](#digging-a-tunnel) using broker config localhost:8942 .

+Or if you are testing an external broker, point your client computer at <public_ip_of_broker>:8942.

 Now, you should see the following in the broker log:

 ```
 [INFO/tunneldigger.broker] Creating tunnel (07105c7f-681f-4476-b5aa-5146c6e579de) with id 100.